rmacduff/dmcnicks-mandrill/README.md

     }
 ```

-This will guess which mailer to configure based on the OS family of the node and
+This will guess which mailer to configure based on the operating system of the
-configure the mail domain of the node to be the node FQDN.
-You can specify
+node and configure the mail domain of the node to be the node FQDN.
+You can
-a mail domain:
+specify a mail domain:

 ```puppet
     class { "mandrill":